Lisias/python-streamdoeck/doc/source/pages/installation.rst

 Library Installation
 ********************

-To install this library via the `pip` package manager, simply run ``pip install streamdeck`` from a terminal.
+To install this library via the `pip` package manager, checkout the repository by running ``git clone StreamDoeck/python-streamdoeck`` and then run ``pip install .`` from a terminal.

 The included examples require the PIL fork `pillow`, although it can be swapped out if desired by the user application for any other image manipulation